evhub/coconut/DOCS.md

 v.x = 2  # this will fail because data objects are immutable
 vector2() |> print
 ```
-_Showcases the syntax, features, and immutable nature of `data` types, as well as the use of default arguments._
+_Showcases the syntax, features, and immutable nature of `data` types, as well as the use of default arguments and type annotations._
 ```coconut
 data Empty()
 data Leaf(n)